awwx/meteor-appcache/README.md

 appcache
 ========

-Future home of the appcache smart package.
+Future home of the appcache smart package, currently under development but not ready to be used with applications published to users yet.

 About